3 EU prime ministers visit Kyiv as Russian attacks intensify

 The three Central European nations are former communist bloc countries that now belong to both the EU and NATO.
 Underlining the deteriorating security situation in Kyiv, a series of strikes hit a residential neighborhood in the city again on Tuesday.

 Jansa described the visit as a way to send a message that Ukraine is a European country that deserves to be accepted one day into the EU.
-In fact, the trip by the three prime ministers comes two weeks after Ukrainian President Volodymyr Zelenskyy made an emotional appeal to the European Parliament.
+Two weeks earlier, Ukrainian President Volodymyr Zelenskyy made an emotional appeal to the European Parliament on that very subject.

 “We are fighting also to be equal members of Europe," Zelenskyy told EU lawmakers on March 1.
 "I believe that today we are showing everybody that is what we are.”

-Jansa said the war has woken Europeans up to idea that the bloc represents fundamental ideas that are under threat — and which Ukrainians are defending with their lives.
+Jansa said the war has awoken Europeans to idea that the bloc represents fundamental ideas that are under threat — and which Ukrainians are defending with their lives.

 He is the surviving twin of the late President Lech Kaczynski, who died in a plane crash on Russian soil in 2010 along with 95 other Poles, among them political and military leaders, as they traveled to commemorate Poles executed by the Soviet secret police during World War II.